Sex and Gender Discrimination Attorneys in Fresno

 Exclusively Representing Fresno’s Executives and Employees

-Our employment law firm has represented many women who are working in Fresno and unfortunately negatively affected by sex discrimination.
-Thankfully, our courts and lawmakers established laws that grant individual and workers the ability to fight for their rights and hold their employers responsible for their actions (or omissions when they allow hostile work environment to persist).
-If you believe that you or someone you know experienced sex or gender discrimination or retaliation for speaking up, call our office at 877-789-9707 for a free no obligation consultation.
+Our employment law firm has represented many women who are working in Fresno and unfortunately were negatively affected by sex discrimination.
+Thankfully, our courts and lawmakers established laws that grant individual and workers the ability to fight for their rights and hold their employers responsible for their actions (or omissions when they allow a hostile work environment to persist).
+If you believe that you or someone you know experienced sex or gender discrimination or retaliation for speaking up, call our office atfor a free no obligation consultation.

 California’s Protections Against Gender Discrimination

-Do Not Remain A Victim – Speak To Our Pasadena Attorneys Today
+Do Not Remain A Victim – Speak to Our Fresno Attorneys Today

 Stephen Danz and Associates focuses its practice on representing employees who are victims of discrimination in the workplace.
 One of the most common areas of such discrimination is sex or gender discrimination.
 Sex/Gender discrimination in the workplace typically involves the treatment of an applicant or employee negatively due to that person’s gender, whether man or woman.
 Many times, it is the employer’s practice, whether consciously or subconsciously, that subjects the victim to higher standards of evaluation than that which is applied to the opposite sex.
 This means that applicants or employees that face sex or gender discrimination are entitled to obtain relief under the federal Title VII of the Civil Rights Act of 1964 (“Title VII”) and California’s Fair Employment in Housing Act (“FEHA”).